Biodiversity

 Final Year Project with Science Communication and Professional Skills

-This dissertation module allows you to develop independent, investigative and analytical research skills while conducting research on topic in an area relevant to your programme of study.
-It further allows you to learn about science communication and the variety of ways in which science can be disseminated and communicated.
+This dissertation module allows you to develop independent research skills, including data analysis, while conducting research on a topic in an area relevant to your programme of study.
+You will learn about science communication and the variety of methods in which science can be disseminated and communicated, and then put these methods into practice.
+You will also develop your professional skills, with a focus on employability.

 Environmental Geographical Information Systems